 Many properties are sold by private agreements that result in buyer and seller signing a contract.
 The contract must be accompanied by the vendor’s statement.
 If negotiations become difficult, you can make an offer in writing by signing the contract, paying the deposit and instructing the agent to communicate the offer to the seller for acceptance or refusal within a specific time.
 The offer can be for less than the agent advises the seller is willing to accept.
 The deposit will be returned if your offer is not accepted.

-Estate agents use contracts in the form prescribed under the Estate Agents Act 1980 (Vic) and the Estate Agents (Contracts) Regulations 2008 (Vic).
+The standard form of contract of sale of real estate is prescribed by section 53A of the Estate Agents Act 1980 (Vic) and the Estate Agents (Contracts) Amendment Regulations 2014 (Vic).
 The contract contains the terms of the purchase, the parties, the price, how it is payable, the day of sale, a description of the property and chattels, and the day that possession is available.

 Normally, the agent obtains the purchaser’s signature on the contract and submits it for signature by the seller.
 When you sign the contract you make an offer to the seller.
 You are bound by the offer when the seller accepts it.
 When the seller has signed the contract, the buyer can enforce the contract against the seller.